neverRare/stick-docs/reference/language/string.md

 let python_code = "def add(a, b):\n    return a + b\n"
 ```

-For normal string, Stick recognize LF and CRLF as line breaks and they are translated as LF.
+Stick recognize LF and CRLF as line breaks and they are translated as LF.